-8 New Permittees shall meet the requirements of S5.C.3.b no later than February 2, 2016.
+11 New Permittees shall meet the requirements of S5.C.5 no later than August 1, 2021 except where otherwise noted in this Section.

-- Discharges from lawn watering and other irrigation runoff.
-These discharges shall be minimized through, at a minimum, public education activities (see section S5.C.1) and water conservation efforts. - Dechlorinated swimming pool, spa and hot tub discharges.
+- (f) Air conditioning condensation - (g) Irrigation water from agricultural sources that is commingled with urban stormwater - (h) Springs - (i) Uncontaminated water from crawl space pumps - (j) Footing drains - (k) Flows from riparian habitats and wetlands - (I) Non-stormwater discharges authorized by another NPDES or state waste discharge permit - (m) Discharges from emergency firefighting activities in accordance with S2 Authorized Discharges - ii.
+Conditionally Allowable Discharges: The regulatory mechanism may allow the following categories of non-stormwater discharges only if the stated conditions are met: - (a) Discharges from potable water sources, including but not limited to water line flushing, hyperchlorinated water line flushing, fire hydrant system flushing, and pipeline hydrostatic test water.
+Planned discharges shall be dechlorinated to a total residual chlorine concentration of 0.1 ppm or less, pH-adjusted, if necessary, and volumetrically and velocity controlled to prevent re-suspension of sediments in the MS4. - (b) Discharges from lawn watering and other irrigation runoff.
+These discharges shall be minimized through, at a minimum, public education activities and water conservation efforts. - (c) Dechlorinated swimming pool, spa and hot tub discharges.
 The discharges shall be dechlorinated to a total residual chlorine concentration of 0.1 ppm or less, pH-adjusted and reoxygenized if necessary, volumetrically and velocity controlled to prevent re-suspension of sediments in the MS4.
 Discharges shall be thermally controlled to prevent an increase in temperature of the receiving water.
-Swimming pool cleaning wastewater and filter backwash shall not be discharged to the MS4. - Street and sidewalk wash water, water used to control dust, and routine external building washdown that does not use detergents.
-The Permittee shall reduce these discharges through, at a minimum, public education activities (see section S5.C.1) and/or water conservation efforts.
-To avoid washing pollutants into the MS4, Permittees shall minimize the amount of street wash and dust control water used. - Other non-stormwater discharges.
+Swimming pool cleaning wastewater and filter backwash shall not be discharged to the MS4. - (d) Street and sidewalk wash water, water used to control dust, and routine external building washdown that does not use detergents.
+The Permittee shall reduce these discharges through, at a minimum, public education activities and/or water conservation efforts.
+To avoid washing pollutants into the MS4, Permittees shall minimize the amount of street wash and dust control water used. - (e) Other non-stormwater discharges.
 The discharges shall be in compliance with the requirements of a pollution prevention plan reviewed by the Permittee, which addresses control of such discharges. - iii.
-The Permittee shall further address any category of discharges in (i) or (ii) above if the discharges are identified as significant sources of pollutants to waters of the State. - iv.
-The ordinance or other regulatory mechanism shall include escalating enforcement procedures and actions. - v.
-The Permittee shall implement a compliance strategy that includes informal compliance actions such as public education and technical assistance as well as the enforcement provisions of the ordinance or other regulatory mechanism.
-To implement an effective compliance strategy, the Permittee's ordinance or other regulatory mechanism may need to include the following tools:
+The Permittee shall further address any category of discharges in (i) or (ii), above, if the discharges are identified as significant sources of pollutants to waters of the State.